Charles Lemert

 Charles Lemert (born 1937) is an American born social theorist and sociologist.
 He has written extensively on social theory, globalization and culture.
-He has contributed to many key debates in social thought, authoring dozens of books including his best-selling text Social Things: An Introduction to the Sociological Life, 5th edition (Rowman & Littlefield, 2011), which the historian Howard Zinn, the author of A People's History of the United States, has called "one of those rare ruminations on the human condition that makes you want to return to it after your first reading to ponder its ideas."
+He has contributed to many key debates in social thought, authoring dozens of books including his text Social Things: An Introduction to the Sociological Life, 5th edition (Rowman & Littlefield, 2011).
 From 1982 to 2010, he taught at Wesleyan University in Middletown, Connecticut.

-He currently lives in New Haven, Connecticut with his family.